nseidm1/TaskExecutor/README.md

 accommodate configurationChanges, new Activity creation, and even survive process termination.
 With many options, your Tasks are almost guaranteed to execute.

+The most important power of the TaskExecutor is the consolidation of all asynchronous activity.
+Control, organization, and consolidation is the only way to take an app to a higher level.
+With the TaskExecutor you'll always know where your Tasks are executing, and exactly where the ui callbacks will be.

 <b>Quick Info</b><br>
 1) Tasks are persisted to disk, and the Service has several configurations on how to handle restored Tasks considering process termination.<br>
 2) Tasks can remain, or be removed from the queue, on success/exception.
 This is useful for network communication, if their is an exception